Marvel's Spider-Man: Film

-Parker's Advanced Suit from Marvel's Spider-Man is depicted in the Spider-Lair among the lineup of alternate suits worn by the Peter Parker of Miles Morales' reality in the animated film Spider-Man: Into the Spider-Verse (2018).
-Parker himself will make a physical appearance in its sequel Spider-Man: Across the Spider-Verse (2023), as a member of the Spider-Forces led by Miguel O' Hara / Spider-Man 2099.
+Peter's Advanced Suit from Marvel's Spider-Man is depicted in the Spider-Lair among the lineup of alternate suits worn by the Peter Parker of Miles Morales' reality in the animated film Spider-Man: Into the Spider-Verse (2018).
+Peter himself from the games makes a physical appearance in its sequel Spider-Man: Across the Spider-Verse (2023), as Insomniac Spider-Man of Earth-1048 and a member of the Spider-Society led by Miguel O' Hara / Spider-Man 2099, with Yuri Lowenthal briefly reprising his voice role.
+Other versions of Peter Parker with the Advanced Suit from the first game can be seen in the same style as other characters in the film.
+In addition, gameplay of Marvel's Spider-Man 2 was featured in a scene at Miles Morales' dorm room, where his best friend Ganke Lee was seen playing the game on a PlayStation 5 console.

 Related video games

 The Marvel's Spider-Man series, among other titles developed by Insomniac Games, was referenced in Astro's Playroom (2020), a pack-in game for the PlayStation 5 released at the console's launch, which featured numerous allusions to various franchises published on or exclusive to PlayStation consoles.
 When entering the Caching Caves area, turning south-east of the Shock Walls leads to a room with an Astro Bot hanging upside-down from a web on the ceiling, referencing a pose commonly associated with the character.
+Peter Parker and Miles Morales themselves appear in Playroom's follow up Astro Bot as unlockable bots found in the game's Winter Wonder level, released in a free update on December 12, 2024.